sarikamohan08/Pytorch-Basics/README.md

-# docsTemplate
+# Pytorch-Basics

-its just a template Repository for documentation
+This repository contains introduction to Pytorch.

-Click on `Use this template` button on the top right to use this repository as a boiler plate for your next documentation
+## [click here](https://sarikamohan08.github.io/Pytorch-Basics/) Refer the documentation associated with this repository